TheTLV/TheTLV/README.md

 - 👋 Hi, I’m @TheTLV
-- 👀 I’m interested in sleeping , eating and reading lightnovel
+- 👀 I’m interested in
 - 🌱 I’m currently learning about SoftwareEngineering
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can contact with me throught gmail ngochoang1080@gmail.com or facebook https://www.facebook.com/susan1080 ( I rarely check gmail ... and fb too )
+- 📫 You can contact with me through gmail ngochoang1080@gmail.com or facebook https://www.facebook.com/susan1080
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I have a lot of free time, but I don't often use Facebook or other social networks
+- ⚡ Fun fact:

 <!---
 TheTLV/TheTLV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.